 Do’s and DON’T

-- Ask for free ideas – this is detrimental to the relationship and is exploiting the designer and the industry.
+- Don’t ask for free ideas – this is detrimental to the relationship and is exploiting the designer and the industry.
 If you want to see creative insight before commissioning a designer, their time, ideas and strategic thinking should be compensated.

-- Make sure you take some time to give feedback to the designers that weren’t successful, it’s the right thing to do and is respectful, let them know the positives, negatives and any further comments so they can build upon it and learn from it.
+- Do give feedback to the designers that weren’t successful, it’s the right thing to do and is respectful, let them know the positives, negatives and any further comments so they can build upon it and learn from it.

-- Make sure you have a work agreement outlining the work that will be delivered for the price you are paying, how many amends and who will own the IP.
+- Do make sure you have a work agreement outlining the work that will be delivered for the price you are paying, how many amends and who will own the IP.

-- Expect the unexpected.
+- Do expect the unexpected.
 Clients often fear this, but being open to this allows powerful ideas to happen.
 The process is the part us designers love, as it uncovers many insights and potential ideas.

-- Enjoy the process-working with the right team will not only deliver an impactful brand, it will uncover many other opportunities along the way.
+- Do enjoy the process-working with the right team will not only deliver an impactful brand, it will uncover many other opportunities along the way.

 If you have any questions, please feel free to get in touch firstname.lastname@example.org